-As the world increasingly becomes digital in everyday life, whether due to improvement in technology or the coronavirus pandemic, the concept of digital inclusion and web accessibility is a growing concern for many individuals and businesses.
+As the world increasingly becomes digital in everyday life, whether due to improvements in technology or the coronavirus pandemic, the concept of digital inclusion and web accessibility is a growing concern for many individuals and businesses.
 About 15% of the world population and more than 20% of that of the American population currently live with a form of disability.
 Thankfully, like in America, many countries have now ratified their non-discrimination and digital accessibility laws to include the Web Content Accessibility Guidelines (WCAG) as a standard to follow in making websites and applications accessible to people with disabilities.
 Most international web accessibility laws now demand websites and applications are perceivable, operable, understandable, and robust enough to work for people with disabilities.

 The Americans with Disabilities Act (ADA) and Section 508 have continuously referenced the WCAG 2.0 AA standard over the years.
-Non-conformance with WCAG standards is similar to not providing equal access to disabled users of your website which then trigger web accessibility lawsuits against such businesses.
+Non-conformance with WCAG standards is similar to not providing equal access to disabled users of your website which then triggered web accessibility lawsuits against such businesses.
 It is, unfortunately, true that the threat of a lawsuit has been a major reason many organizations make the effort to make their websites accessible.
 Many disabled users and advocates have championed this course over the years leading to high-profile web accessibility lawsuits.
 Here are the largest prominent cases we hope businesses (large and small) can learn from.

 Web Accessibility Lawsuits Trend

 In the United States, ADA-based website and app lawsuits jumped from 814 in 2017 to 2,258 in 2018, a 177% increase.
-The numbers roughly held steady in 2019 with the majority of cases relating to claims that websites are not keyboard accessible, hence do not work with screen reader software and lack captioning for videos on websites.
+The numbers roughly held steady in 2019 with the majority of cases relating to claims that websites are not keyboard accessible, hence do not work with screen reader software, and lack captioning for videos on websites.
 According to the lawsuit trend in 2020, the web accessibility lawsuits don’t look like they’ll slow down either.
 Meanwhile, ADA website lawsuit cases include small and large businesses as well as span every industry.
 They also feature some of the most well-known brands worldwide.
 So what are the largest web accessibility lawsuits as we prepare for what’s to come in 2021?

-National Federation of the Blind v.
+$6 Million National Federation of the Blind v.
 Target Corporation

-This case will forever serve as a precedent for web accessibility cases and a cautionary tale to industries that do not meet the web accessibility standards.
+This case will forever serve as a precedent for web accessibility cases and a cautionary tale to industries that do not meet web accessibility standards.
 The National Federation of the Blind (NFB), a US non-profit organization representing blind individuals notified Target Corporation in 2005 of their website’s inaccessibility to the blind and filed a lawsuit in 2006.

 The lawsuit alleged Target of violating the California Unruh Civil Rights Act (California Civil Code Section 51 et. seq.), California Disabled Persons Act (California Civil Code Section 54 et. seq.), and The Americans with Disabilities Act (ADA)- accessibility laws that require businesses and any space to be accessible to everyone, including people with disabilities.